ahadiyanhr/analysis_scripts/README.md

   ```
 - Set `channelID = 'ch00'` for Brightfield.
 > *Note:* Do **not** use this for GFP or FRET.
 These will be aligned later using MATLAB.
-- Save the transformation log as:
+- After the running is completed, save the log as:
   ```
   logs/transform.txt
   ```